Personal Branding: 7 steps to create yours + definition

 His short story

-Young entrepreneur of the Montpellier tech industry, Toinon is the head of Waalaxy, the best LinkedIn and Email prospecting automation tool on the market.
+A young entrepreneur of the Montpellier tech industry, Toinon is the head of Waalaxy, the best LinkedIn and Email prospecting automation tool on the market.

 His techniques

-To set up his personal branding, Toinon started by posting on one social network, the one he knew best.
+To set up his personal branding, Toinon started by posting on one social network, the one he knew more.

 But his secret is that he has never stopped posting since he started creating content.
 With this perseverance, he has secured success in building his personal brand. 😎

-Personal branding example – Download PDF
+Personal branding Example – Download PDF

 Download PDF